 2002 The much-lauded 1998 Trevor Nunn-Susan Stroman National Theatre production of Oklahoma! opens on Broadway, after overcoming years of union and other issues.
 Despite a $12 million advance, the show gets mixed reviews, loses the Best Revival Tony Award to Into the Woods, and goes on to a run of 11 months.

 2003 Chita Rivera puts her stamp on a sixth decade when she plays Liliane LeFleur in a Broadway revival of Nine, co-starring Antonio Banderas, Jane Krakowski, and many other female luminaries.
-The production, which starts previews today, wins the 2003 Tony Award as Best Musical Revival.
+The production, which starts previews today, wins the 2003 Tony Award as Best Revival of a Musical.

 2013 Hands on a Hardbody, the cultural pulse-taking about a cross-section of Texans hoping to win a pickup truck in a grueling endurance competition, opens on Broadway at the Brooks Atkinson Theatre.
 The musical's score is by Amanda Green and Phish frontman Trey Anastasio, with a book by Doug Wright.
+The cast includes Keith Carradine, Hunter Foster, Jay Armstrong Johnson, and Keala Settle.
 Following mixed reviews and poor ticket sales, the production closes after 28 performances.

 Watch highlights from the 2013 Broadway musical Hands on a Hardbody: